 Houses service charge

 Every house on the Estate contributes a small amount annually to cover essential items including insurance and routine maintenance of our communal gardens and service roads.
-The charge for 2020, which was set at the Annual General Meeting, was just £60 a house.
-We can't visit in person to collect it this year so please pay promptly and by bank transfer if possible, please do.
-Email firstname.lastname@example.org if you have lost the invoice delivered to your house, which contains full ldetails, or don't know how to pay.
+The charge for 2022, which was set at the Annual General Meeting, is just £60 a house.
+Please always pay service charge promptly (invoices are normally issued in May) and by bank transfer if possible, rather than cash or cheque.
+Email firstname.lastname@example.org if you have lost the invoice, have any questions about the service charge or wish to pay arrears from previous years.

 You may get a letter through your door inviting you to join something called Nextdoor.
 This is a commercial outfit (not a scam) but it's nothing to do with the residents association.
 Like other US-based tech companies, it offers a 'free' service as a way of harvesting people's personal information for marketing purposes.